Merid Negussie: Career

+As the Derg did not tolerate public dissent in the central committee Merid was demoted after getting into a public fight with a fellow officer General Gebre-Kristos, and he was not reinstated until General Gebre had fled from Ethiopia.

 In the mid-seventies, the Ethiopian army was fighting on two fronts; to repel the Somali invasion and curb the advance of secessionist movements of EPLF & ELF.
 To reinforce the fighting force, the then- Colonel Merid rapidly trained the Seventh division of the army and led the battle-ready division on its campaign in Eritrea.
 He was then promoted to the position of commander of the forces in Eritrea.
 As a recognition of his heroic exploits on the battlefields in Eritrea and his exceptional leadership, he became the first officer to ascend to the rank of Brigadier General under the Derg regime and was awarded the Medal for Valor.
 He later rose to the position of Chief of the General Staff of Ethiopian Armed Forces, in which capacity, he led "Operation Lash" that swept remnants of the invading Somali army from Ethiopian soil.

 He then served as administrator of Hararghe and Eritrea administrative regions consecutively.
 His service as administrator of Eritrea was notable in many ways.
 In addition to being the chief executive of the region, he was assigned as commander of the Second Revolutionary Army.
 During his service in Eritrea, he worked tirelessly to bring about peace and improve the livelihood of the people of this restive region through good governance and dialog with community leaders and elders.
 However, his efforts were frustrated by the persistent objection of officials in highest ranks of the military government.

 Death

 After a total of over four years of service in Eritrea, General Merid returned to Addis Ababa and assumed his former position of Chief of the General staff of the Armed Forces.
 Gravely concerned about the misguided policies Colonel Mengistu espoused and the precipice that it has led the country to, General Merid, and other leaders of the armed forces started planning the removal of Mengistu from power.
-He was then killed by forces loyal to Mengistu during the 1989 Ethiopian coup d'état attempt.
+Refusing to surrender to forces loyal to Mengistu during the 1989 Ethiopian coup d'état attempt he took his own life.